China to hold public trial of foreign couple who worked for GSK

 ChinaWhys, the risk consultancy run by the couple, was employed by GSK in April 2013 to investigate a former employee suspected of sending anonymous emails, including the circulation of an intimate video of former GSK China head Mark Reilly with his girlfriend, as well as emails containing allegations of widespread bribery at the British drugmaker.

 Humphrey appeared on state-run China Central Television (CCTV) on Monday, saying he and his wife "deeply regret" breaking any Chinese law.
 He added that their company would not have worked with GSK if the drugmaker had informed him about the full details of the whistleblower emails.

 His apology repeated a similar statement he made to CCTV in August last year after the couple were arrested.

 Courts in China are tightly controlled by the ruling Communist Party, and defendants are almost always convicted.
 Access to trials is extremely limited.

 "I am very pleased and grateful.
 I certainly want to attend the trial, and I can't wait to see my parents after more than a year," the couple's son, Harvey Humphrey, said in a statement sent to Reuters.

-Between 2009 and 2013, the couple obtained private information through investigations into nearly 1,000 firms and a large number of private individuals, including household registration data, real estate and vehicle documents, and phone records, Xinhua added.
+Between 2009 and 2013, the couple obtained private information through investigations into nearly 1,000 companies and a large number of private individuals, including household registration data, real estate and vehicle documents, and telephone records, Xinhua added.

-Humphrey had worked for Reuters as a journalist in the 1980s and 1990s.
-(Additional reporting by John Ruwitch in Shanghai; editing by Jane Baird)
+Humphrey worked for Reuters as a journalist in the 1980s and 1990s.